 - Being admitted to the Georgia Bar

 These standards are rigorous.
 This is for the good of clients.
 It is extremely important that anyone providing a client with legal counsel be qualified to practice law.

 Take heart.
-You can schedule a consultation with a legal expert you’ve found through a Google search regardless of whether their website refers to them as a lawyer or attorney.
+You can schedule a free consultation with a legal expert you’ve found through a Google search regardless of whether their website refers to them as a lawyer or attorney.
 However, you still need to be confident you are consulting with legal professionals who are licensed to practice law in Georgia.
 Luckily, determining whether someone is a licensed attorney is fairly easy in Georgia.

 The Georgia State Bar maintains an online database featuring the names of attorneys licensed to practice law here.
 State Bars prosecute professional misconduct and protect against the unauthorized practice of law.
 All attorneys in a state must be registered with their state bar to practice law.
 They must also obey professional ethical rules and seek continuing education to stay abreast of changing laws and legal trends.

 You can easily use the State Bar’s tool to confirm whether an attorney is licensed to practice law.
 It will also provide you with information on their discipline history, should they have any.
 Licensure to practice law is the bare minimum you want of your lawyer or attorney.
 You should also make sure they have experience in your type of case or dispute.

 Contact the Family Law Attorneys at Crystal Wright Law in Lawrenceville, GA To Get Legal Assistance Today

 To learn more and get the help you deserve, call our divorce & family law firm at (404) 594-2143 or reach out to Crystal Wright Law online by visiting our contact us page.

 You can also visit our law firm at 440 S. Perry Street Suite 105, Lawrenceville, GA 30046.